 I didn’t know that it was so difficult to make a decision to put your child on medicine.
-I have taught at all grade levels in public school across three counties, K-12, and I was shocked to learn that so many young kids were on medicine.
+I have taught at all grade levels in public school across three counties, K-12.
+Learning about so many young kids being on medicine was a shock to me.
 ADHD, Anxiety, and Depression were the most common.
-I worried about this; worried if kids so young really needed medicine, worried how it would affect them in the long run.
-I didn’t know that I’d be facing the decision to put my own child on medicine in the future, when she was only seven years old.
+I worried about this so much.
+If kids so young really needed medicine, how would it affect them in the long run?
+There was no way I could anticipate that I’d be facing the same decision to put my own child on medicine in the future, when she was only seven years old.

 Most of all, I didn’t know how many other parents have these same struggles.
 Before, I thought I was an understanding person but being understanding is not the same as experiencing something firsthand.
-Listening or reading about someone else’s child who struggles doesn’t always pull your heartstrings and twist them around in a knot, but when it’s your own child that’s what it feels like every time I reach for that pill bottle and pray I make the right decisions.
+Listening or reading about someone else’s child who struggles doesn’t always pull your heartstrings and twist them around in a knot.
+When it’s your own child, that’s what it feels like every time I reach for that pill bottle and pray I make the right decisions.

 Because I didn’t know, and now I do, I am reminded to be kind to others.
-I am reminded to look for a complete picture of who a child is, and not just who they are from 8-3.
+I am reminded to look for a complete picture of who a child is.
+Not just who they are from 8-3.
 I am reminded of how much I love my daughter, and that love never fails.

 This is wonderful Hannah!
 Praying for you guys!
 I’ve taken the medication journey with many families and it’s very hard.
 You aren’t alone.
 You’re love for her will be a guide and God will help you know. ❤️

 Like!!
 Thank you for publishing this awesome article.